kkaur89/Sei-Project-Two/README.md

 We started off by installing the Bulma Framework so that we could render a basic layout for our homepage.
 From this we were able to import a navbar, which we then added Links to and then imported this component to App.js which held all of our routers.

 **Home Page:**
 For the homepage, before we added any functionality, we started rendering components in the JSX return section.
-We hadded a hero, two search bars (name, ingredient) and a container that would hold popular cocktails using the random api endpoint.
+We added a hero, two search bars (name, ingredient) and a container that would hold popular cocktails using the random api endpoint.
+The concept was for the user to search the cocktail by either the name or ingredient on the homepage, and then the user would be taken to Cocktail Search page using useHistory.

 **Cocktail Search:**
 This component was the page that would render the search results of each cocktail in a grid format.
 We started by importing useState, useEffect and Axios so that we create our get GET requests to the API.
 Once we had created the requested, the data was then returned in an array format which we then needed to map through in the JSX.
 There were two differnet GET requests, one for the name of the cocktail and the other for the ingredient.
 We used console.log as much as possible to ensure we were capturing the data that was intended.